What is a VoIP Caller: Your Complete Guide on Corporate VoIP System

 What is a VoIP Caller?

-The quick answer is that a VoIP caller is somebody calling who's using voice over internet protocol system instead of a traditional phone line.
+The quick answer is that a VoIP caller is somebody calling who's using a voice over internet protocol system instead of a traditional phone line.

 What is VoIP?
 It's a digital, internet-based phone system that's kicking some serious butt.
 It makes a connection using the internet rather than your average wires and poles set-up and allows for more than just talking.